Adversarial Multi-Model Development Pipeline (VSDD)¶

 | Effectful shell | I/O, network, database, time | Integration tests, contract tests, fuzzing |

-Designing this boundary in Phase 1 is not optional — it determines module structure, and retrofitting it later is expensive.
-The pure core is the formal-verification target in Phase 5; the effectful shell is not formally verifiable by definition.
+Design this boundary in Phase 1.
+It determines module structure, and retrofitting it later is expensive.
+The pure core is the formal-verification target in Phase 5.
+The effectful shell cannot be formally verified, by definition.

 The loop exits when the Adversary's findings shift from genuine to invented: